rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 - If no bound-relevant scoped implementations are captured in a type parameter, then the `TypeId` of the opaque type of that type parameter is identical to that of the discrete type specified for that type parameter.
 - Distinct sets of bound-relevant captured scoped implementations lead to distinct `TypeId`s of the opaque type of a type parameter.
-- If the set of bound-relevant captured scoped implementations in two generic type parameters is the same, and the captured discrete type is identical, then the `TypeId` of the opaque types of these generic type parameters is identical.
+- If the set of bound-relevant captured scoped implementations in two generic type parameters is the same, and the wrapped discrete type is identical, then the `TypeId` of the opaque types of these generic type parameters is identical.
 - If a generic type parameter is distinguishable this way, it remains distinguishable in called implementations even if those have fewer bounds - the relevant distinction is 'baked' into the generic type parameter's opaque type.

 These rules (and the transmutation permission in [layout-compatibility]) allow the following collection to remain sound with minimal perhaps unexpected behaviour: